falkTX/Carla/README.md

 * Run JACK applications as audio plugins
 * Transport controls, sync with JACK Transport or Ableton Link

-Carla is also available as an LV2 plugin for MacOS and Linux, and VST plugin for Linux.
+Carla is also available as an LV2 plugin and VST2 plugin.

 Screenshot
 ----------